Vehicles Exempt From Registration

 Statutory exemption for interstate and foreign vehicles

-- A registered interstate and foreign vehicle visiting Tasmania where the operator does not have a Tasmanian residential address is exempt from the requirement to transfer the vehicle registration.
-'MAIB Premium not required'
+- A registered interstate vehicle visiting Tasmania where the operator does not have a Tasmanian residential address is exempt from the requirement to transfer the vehicle registration.
+'MAIB Premium not required'.

 - A Vehicle being used for a commercial purpose is required to transfer to Tasmanian registration after 3 months.